Demolition is Underway at Mayon Site

 The owners are still marketing the building to potential lessees, he said.
 There are not yet any specifics on what companies will occupy the site.

 DJR and Swervo are the first companies to show concrete progress on the Mayon property.
-Deephaven-based Stonehenge USA said last year that it expected a national sport haircut business, a national paint and decorating business and a tanning operation to occupy some of the building’s five or six spaces.
+Deephaven-based Stonehenge USA that it expected a national sport haircut business, a national paint and decorating business and a tanning operation to occupy some of the building’s five or six spaces.
 But it wanted leases for about 70 percent of the spaces before it would move forward and eventually abandoned the project.

 DJR was actually involved in the first attempt, in 2008, to remake the Mayon building and reviewed plans from the previous two attempts in putting together this most recent project.